MicroEJ/docs/ApplicationDeveloperGuide/managedc/binding.rst

           1 + 2 = 3

 ..
-[2] When the WebAssembly module is included in a Sandboxed Application, use of ``native`` keyword in the Java method declaration is allowed in that case,
+[2] When the Wasm module is included in a Sandboxed Application, use of ``native`` keyword in the Java method declaration is allowed in that case,
        since SOAR interprets first the ``WasmFunction`` annotation and the ``native`` keyword is only used to declare a Java method with no body.

 .. _managedc.bind.method.java.to.c: